-At The Law Offices of Jeffrey S. Glassman, our experienced Boston birth injury lawyers have successfully handled cases wherein the negligent use of forceps by medical professionals resulted in serious and permanent injuries to the child.What Are Forceps?
+At Jeffrey Glassman Injury Lawyers, our experienced Boston birth injury lawyers have successfully handled cases wherein the negligent use of forceps by medical professionals resulted in serious and permanent injuries to the child.What are Forceps?

 Forceps are a type of surgical instrument.
 They look like a pair of salad tongs, but their intended use is maneuvering, grabbing or removing things from the body.